ctu-geoforall-lab-projects/dp-klimes-2026/notes/datasets.md

 **description:**

 The dataset consists of 9251 labelled sub-tiles from 1038 Sentinel-2 (S2) Level-1C (L1C) products distributed over the globe.
+In terms of seasonal distribution, S2 products can be divided into the following groups:

+- Winter products: 29 austral and 142 boreal S2 products

+- Sprint products: 45 austral and 257 boreal S2 products

+- Summer products: 30 austral and 293 boreal S2 products

+- Autumn products:  29 austral and 213 boreal S2 products